Does AARP Offer Vision Coverage?

 What Vision Coverage Does AARP Offer?

-Beneficiaries may also be able to get AARP vision provider coverage through a Medicare Advantage (Medicare Part C) plan that offers vision benefits.
+Beneficiaries may also be able to get AARP vision provider coverage through an AARP Medicare Advantage (Medicare Part C) plan offered by UnitedHealthcare, some of which may offer vision benefits.

-Medicare Advantage provides the same coverage as Original Medicare (Medicare Part A and Part B) while also offering some additional benefits for things like vision, dental and prescription drug coverage, which Original Medicare doesn’t typically cover.
+Medicare Advantage provides the same coverage as Original Medicare (Medicare Part A and Part B).
+Medicare Advantage plans can also offer additional benefits for things like vision, dental or prescription drug coverage, which Original Medicare doesn’t typically cover.

-Many of the Medicare Advantage plans offered by UnitedHealthcare in partnership with AARP include vision benefits such as annual eye exams, designer frames and prescription lenses.
-Some plans may also add benefits for things not covered by AARP MyVision Care plans, such as coverage for cataract surgery and other more advanced vision care.
+The Medicare Advantage plans offered by UnitedHealthcare in partnership with AARP can include vision benefits which can include things like annual eye exams, designer frames and prescription lenses.

 How to Enroll in AARP UnitedHealthcare Vision Coverage